DataDog/hiring-engineers/answers.md

 Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

+<<Insert API Timeboard.py>>> File

 Once this is created, access the Dashboard from your Dashboard List in the UI:

-    Set the Timeboard's timeframe to the past 5 minutes Take a snapshot of this graph and use the @ notation to send it to yourself.
+    Set the Timeboard's timeframe to the past 5 minutes Using "ALT + ]" I zoomed to 5 min interval
+    Take a snapshot of this graph and use the @ notation to send it to yourself.
+    <<Insert 5 min @ snapshot>>
     Bonus Question: What is the Anomaly graph displaying?

+    The part of the "Anomalies Sql Batch Requests" graph that are shown in RED are showing that for this metric the value is outside of normal.
+In this case the mathematical formula used ('1e-3', direction='above') for any spikes above the value of 1e-3 will be highlighted as outside of the normal.
+It uses the history of the metric to predict the future values.
+If the value is outside of the expected range it will color it red on the graph.